7 Easy Ways to Burn Hundreds More Calories Every Day

 Sure, this isn't the best way to make friends at work, but people who fidget burn more calories.
 A study by the Mayo Clinic found that people who fidget tend to spend an impressive 150 minutes less sitting down compared with non-fidgeters.
 All that movement can mount up to an extra 350 calories burned every day.
 So next time you think about emailing a colleague, why not head over to their desk instead?
 Or how about trying a standing desk?
 [Ed. note: I swear by my standing desk for weight loss.]

 If you hate being cold, this probably isn't the hack for you, but scientists have found a link between central heating and weight gain.
 When we're cold, our bodies have to work harder to warm us up, burning calories in the process.
 The secret is non-shivering thermogenesis, this occurs when our brown fat cells work hard to regulate our internal temperature.

 Harvard Medical School professor Dr. C. Ronald Kahn has studied brown fat, and he told The New York Times that this type burns 100 to 200 extra calories a day in colder weather.
 The ideal temperature to kick-start this process?
 Set your thermostat to the low 60s, and wear lightweight clothing.

 Drinking cold water can also help you burn calories from the inside out.
-A study published in the Journal of Clinical Endocrinology & Metabolism found that drinking 500 millilitres of water increases the body's metabolic rate by 30% 10 minutes after drinking and for about 30-40 minutes afterwards.
+A study published in the Journal of Clinical Endocrinology & Metabolism found that drinking 500 millilitres of water increases the body's metabolic rate by 30% 10 minutes after drinking and for about 30 to 40 minutes afterwards.
 So if you drink two litres of cold water a day, you can expect to burn an extra 100 calories.